pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 **NOTE:** at the moment this will **only** work on machines with a [Debian](https://www.debian.org/) based distribution. such as [Ubuntu](https://ubuntu.com/), [Linux Mint](https://linuxmint.com/), etc.

+**NOTE:** there is currently an *experimental* build script, `./buildScripts/buildInstallLocallyAlpine`, for builds in Alpine environments.

 ## The problem